patthiel/wdio-jira-service/README.md

 WDIO JIRA Service
 ==========

 > A WebdriverIO service.
-It transitions associated JIRA issues to a 'success' or 'failure' status, and optionally adds a comment on update.
+It uses the [JIRA REST API](https://docs.atlassian.com/jira/REST/latest/) to transition associated JIRA issues to a `success` or `failure` status, and optionally adds a comment on update.

 ## Installation